 Q. 4.
 “The argument and evidence offered by the Fifth Report cannot be accepted uncritically.”
 Give arguments.

-Moreover, the private traders wanted a share in Indian trade and the British industries were keen to open up the Indian market for British manufacturers.
+Moreover, the private traders wanted a share in the Indian trade and the British industries were keen to open up the Indian market for British manufacturers.
 Many political groups argued that the conquest of Bengal was benefiting only the East India Company but not the British National.
-Information about Company’s misrule and maladministration was hotly debated in Britain and incidents of the greed and corruption of Company officials were widely publicised in the press.
+Information about the Company’s misrule and maladministration was hotly debated in Britain and incidents of the greed and corruption of Company officials were widely publicised in the press.

-The British Parliament passed a series of Acts in late 18th century to regulate the rulers of the Company in India.
+The British Parliament passed a series of Acts in the late 18th century to regulate the rulers of the Company in India.
 The Acts forced the Company to produce regular reports on the administration of India and appointed committees to inquire into the affairs of the Company.
 The Fifth Report was one such report produced by a selected committee.
 Thus, it became the basis of intense Parliamentary affairs on the nature of the East India Company’s rule in India.

 Q.5.
 “By the 1850s, the Santhals felt that the time had come to rebel against Zamindars, Moneylenders and the Colonial State.”
 Identify aspects related to the statement.